Best Car Insurance for Uber Eats Drivers in 2025 (Check Out the Top 10 Companies)

 - How to Get Car Insurance Without a License: An Expert Guide

-Uber Eats accident claims can be made by going to the app, clicking “Help,” finding “Trip Issues and Adjustments,” and then choosing “I was in an accident.”
+To report an accident, open the Uber Eats app, go to “Help,” select “Trip Issues and Adjustments,” and choose “I was in an accident.”

 Are you looking for free insurance quotes?